MasterMind34/Hotel-Database/README.md

 # Hotel-Schema
-Created a hotel database that stores information of the rooms, guest, reservations, of their clients.
+Created a hotel database that stores information of the rooms, guest,  and reservations of their clients.
 I created queries to retrieve specfic information regareding the guests and their stay.